mjtsai1974/DevBlog/_posts/2017-12-01-mdp-markov-decision-process.md

 ---
 layout: post
-title: Markov Decision Process
+title: Markov Decision Process By Intuition
 ---

-## Markov Decision Process
+## Markov Decision Process By Intuition
 <p class="message">
 It is the approximation or expression of optimal choice in stochastic environment.
 Markov Decision Process is an extension of Markov Chain.
 It <font color="green">takes action</font> control between state transition.
 </p>